dansmyers/AI/Labs/4-Embeddings/README.md

 Key idea: This embedding, in some sense, captures the holistic essence of the text string.
 It's a quantitative representation of what the string is "about" in an abstract way.
 But, beacuse it's now a vector, we can more easily calculate things like distances, similarities, and translations in vector space.

+Once you can run the code below, experiment with creating a few more example embeddings.

 ```
 """
 Example of embedding a text string using VoyageAI